How to Stop Being Your Own Worst Enemy

 Where It Comes From

 Self-criticism at this level is not innate.
-It is learned — from environments that rewarded high standards and punished mistakes, from relationships that modelled harsh self-judgement, from a culture that tells women their value is contingent on their performance.
+It is learned — from environments that rewarded high standards and punished mistakes, from a culture that tells women their value is contingent on their performance.

 For many women, being hard on themselves felt like the responsible choice.
-The alternative — being easy on yourself, being forgiving of your own mistakes — felt like an excuse.
+The alternative — being easy on yourself, forgiving your own mistakes — felt like making excuses.
 Like lowering the bar.
-Like giving up on the possibility of being better.

 But there is a crucial distinction between accountability and cruelty.
 Between holding yourself to a standard and punishing yourself for being human.
 Between wanting to grow and using self-attack as the fuel.